-SHANGHAI Nov 12 China's Alibaba Group more than doubled its April-June net profit and grew sales by 71 percent for the period, proving the country's largest e-commerce firm has shrugged off intensifying competition in the sector.
+SHANGHAI, Nov 12 (Reuters) - China’s Alibaba Group more than doubled its April-June net profit and grew sales by 71 percent for the period, proving the country’s largest e-commerce firm has shrugged off intensifying competition in the sector.

 Yahoo Inc which sold a partial stake in Alibaba back to the privately-owned group in September, still holds 24 percent of Alibaba.